Mu2e/TrkAna/tutorial/pages/setup.md

 ```
 void Macro() {
-    // put your code in here
+    // put the commands from the exercises here
 }
 ```